 Watching butterflies fly around my garden the other day, I wondered how they and other insects find a mate when they need to reproduce.
 I was surprised at the information I found.

-Insects use senses to find a mate.
+Insects use their senses to find a mate.
 Many rely on pheromones to attract a mate, while others use their eyesight or sound to attract a mate.
 Some insects then go through an elaborate courtship display.

 Pheromones of moths have shown that pheromones can travel long distances.
 The studies showed that males could find a flying female up to two miles away.